Yoisaki-Shann/AlmondTachyon/README.md

 ```

 ## ⚠️ Disclaimer
-This bot is for educational and community management purposes.
+- This bot is for educational and community management purposes.
-Do not close the Chrome window while the bot is running.
+- Do not close the Chrome window while the bot is running.( chrome gui needs to be open/minimized)
-Do not turn off the PC if you require 24/7 uptime. (need to keep Chrome open)
+- Do not turn off the PC if you require 24/7 uptime.
+(You need to keep Chrome open/minimized).
-This tool is not affiliated with Cygames.
+- This tool is not affiliated with Cygames.
 Use responsibly.